PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Related Works

 \paragraph{E(3)-equivariant graph neural networks.} Graph Neural Networks (GNN) have been extensively used to represent protein 3D structures.
 They are robust to transformations of the Euclidean group, namely rotations, reflections, and translations, as well as to permutations.
 In their simplest formulation, each node represents an atom and any pair of atoms are connected by an edge if their distance is smaller than a cutoff or among the smallest $k$ interatomic distances.
-Many works have proposed to enrich this graph representation with SE(3)-equivariant features informing the model about interatomic directions and orientations \citep{ingraham2019generative, jing2020learning, dauparas2022robust,krapp2023pesto, ingraham2023illuminating,wang2024enhancing}.
-For instance, VisNet captures the full local geometric information, including bonds, angles, as well as dihedral torsion and improper angles with node-wise high-order geometric tensors \citep{wang2024enhancing}.
-Moreover, to go beyond local 3D neighbourhoods while maintaining sub-quadratic complexity, Chroma adds in randomly sampled long-range connections \citep{ingraham2023illuminating}.
+Many works have proposed to enrich this graph representation with SE(3)-equivariant features informing the model about interatomic directions and orientations \cite{ingraham2019generative, jing2020learning, dauparas2022robust,krapp2023pesto,wang2024enhancing}.
+To go beyond local 3D neighbourhoods while maintaining sub-quadratic complexity, Chroma adds in randomly sampled long-range connections \cite{ingraham2023illuminating}.